Midway-class aircraft carrier: 1940s

 The resulting Midway-class carriers were very large, with the ability to accommodate more planes than any other carrier in the U.S. fleet (30–40 more aircraft than the Essex class).
-In their original configuration, the Midway-class ships had an airwing of up to 130 aircraft.
-It was soon realized that the coordination of so many planes was beyond the effective command and control ability of one ship.
-However, their size did allow these ships to more easily accommodate the rapid growth in aircraft size and weight that took place in the early jet age.
-The forward flight deck was designed for launching 13-ton aircraft; and the aft flight deck was designed for landing 11-ton aircraft, assuming in-flight expenditure of fuel and ordnance.
+In their original configuration, the Midway-class ships had airwings of up to 130 aircraft.
+The coordination of so many planes was soon realized to be beyond the effective command-and-control ability of one ship, but their size did allow these ships more easily to accommodate the rapid growth in aircraft size and weight that took place in the early jet age.
+The forward flight deck was designed for launching 13-ton aircraft, and the aft flight deck was designed for landing 11-ton aircraft, assuming in-flight expenditure of fuel and ordnance.

 While the resulting ships featured excellent protection and unprecedented airwing size, they also had several undesirable characteristics.
 Internally, the ships were very cramped and crowded.
 Freeboard was unusually low for such large carriers; in heavy seas, they shipped large amounts of water (only partially mitigated by the fitting of a hurricane bow during the SCB-110/110A upgrades) and corkscrewed in a manner that hampered landing operations.
 The follow-up Forrestal-class featured a deeper hull that had more freeboard and better seakeeping.